stravos97/organise-files-folders-front-end/organize_gui/README.md

     organize-gui
     ```
     Or use the script: `./run.sh`
+    *   *(Note: On first launch, or if no configuration is loaded, the application attempts to load a default configuration from `organize_gui/config/organize.yaml`.)*

 2.  **Configure your folders in the `Configuration` Tab:**
     *   Choose which folders to scan for files (Source).